 To make my point: I was so underwhelmed by modeldom that Janet, my girlfriend of more than two years during high school, never knew that I had a model for a cousin.
 It was only that the Internet made so much previously obscure information so readily available that I caught onto the beauty and the success of my cuz.

-So here it is: my brief intro to Colleen Corby.
+This is a brief intro to Colleen Corby, superstar model.
 The photos I selected were a combination of those I thought representational of Colleen’s career, those I thought representational of the Mod and Swinging Sixties, and those I found particularly lovely.

 The images are arranged in rough chronological order, but I paid attention to layout and design so that this page is visually interesting.